afullerhouseatlantic/website/recommendations/entry-machines.md

 - Included accessories (baskets, tamper, etc) are surprisingly decent and totally usable

 #### Cons:
-- Temperature is controlled by thermostats and wanders around; worth
+- Temperature is controlled by thermostats and wanders around; worth adding a PID.
 - Many different versions, takes some research to understand what the differences are
   - check the "Silvia of All Varieties" thread under Pump Machines in the Discord server for more information
 - Frame sometimes can rust